callstack/react-native-testing-library/website/docs/JestMatchers.md

 expect(element).toBeEmptyElement()
 ```

-This allows you to assert whether the given element does not have any host child elements nor text content.
+This allows you to assert whether the given element does not have any host child elements or text content.